dlareau/puzzlehunt_server/README.md

 * python-dateutil
 * django-redis-sessions

-(I'll try to get this virtualenv'd but no promises)
+(Working on getting a virtualenv solution set up)

 Database setup details:
-* expects a pre-existing database named puzzlehunt_db
+* expects a pre-existing empty database named puzzlehunt_db
 * Database settings are in puzzlehunt_server/secret_settings.py the example used below has the following settings: a user named ```hunt``` on domain ```localhost``` with password ```wrongbaa``` with access to ```puzzlehunt_db```.
 Production values should be different.
 * The above can be accomplished by running the following commands as a superuser: